 If your college student drives a family car such as a sedan or minivan, you'll pay far less in premiums than if he or she drives a sports car, according to insurance data.

 Annual benefit of minivans

 Military Drivers in Louisiana

-Louisiana has 17, 604 active duty military personnel and 330,000 veterans.
+Louisiana has around 13,000 active duty military personnel and some 300,000 veterans.
 If you are a veteran or an active duty member of the Armed Forces, be sure to shop around to get the best rate on your car insurance.
-You may prefer a company that specializes in insuring military members and veterans – like USAA or AFI.
-But many other insurance companies offer discounts to members of the military or veterans, so don’t rule them out.
+You may prefer a company that specializes in insuring military members and veterans - like USAA or AFI.
+But many other insurance companies offer discounts to members of the military or veterans, so don't rule them out.

 If you are a permanent resident of Louisiana on active duty outside the state, you can renew your license (except a commercial license) by mail.
 If you don't, it will still be valid for 60 days after you return home from deployment.

-If you lose your license while stationed outside the state, you can apply for a duplicate license by mail using this form.
-Your best bet is to have your license flagged as “military” in the Louisiana DMV computer system as soon as you enter the Armed Forces.
+If you lose your license while stationed outside the state, you can apply for a duplicate license by mail by following these steps.
+Your best bet is to have your license flagged as "military" in the Louisiana DMV computer system as soon as you enter the Armed Forces.
 This will keep you from being purged from the system during an out of state deployment.
 If you are a resident of another state temporarily stationed in Louisiana, you can keep your license from your home state.